DOUGLAS K. BEREUTER PROGRAM FOR JUNIOR ASSOCIATES IN ASIAN AFFAIRS

 The Asia Foundation invites recent post-graduate degree holders to apply for a limited number of opportunities as Junior Associates in Asian Affairs in the Foundation's offices in San Francisco or Washington, D.C.
 These short-term affiliations are to further the professional development of individuals specifically interested in Asia.
 Successful applicants will gain further knowledge of the region and an understanding of the Foundation's work through specific assignments such as the following: conducting research; contributing to proposal development; assisting with the design and implementation of programs; preparing reports on Foundation projects; and other tasks as needed.

 Up to three full-time Junior Associate positions are available during each of the programs which are offered in the summer and fall.
-The individuals selected for these short-term affiliations will be placed in one of the Foundation's offices in the United States (San Francisco or Washington, D.C.), and each Junior Associate will receive a transportation allowance and a monthly stipend during the three-month program.
+The individuals selected for these short-term affiliations will be placed in one of the Foundation's offices in the United States (San Francisco or Washington, D.C.), and each Junior Associate will receive a transportation allowance and a bi-weekly salary during the three month program.
+For a list of frequently asked questions, please click here.

 THE ASIA FOUNDATION